Ocean County Jail, NJ

 Visitation

-• Visitors must preregister and the initial preregistration has a 48‑hour processing period before the first visit can be scheduled.
+• First-time visitors must preregister and there is a 48-hour processing period before scheduling the first visit.

-• Video visits are scheduled via the VVSC website or GTL VisMobile at least one day and no more than seven days in advance.
+• Visits must be scheduled through the VVSC website or GTL VisMobile at least one day and no more than seven days in advance, and all visits must be canceled 24 hours ahead.

 Communication